sous-chefs/apache2/README.md

 * `enable` - Default true, which uses `a2enconf` to enable the config.
 If false, the config will be disabled with `a2disconf`.
 * `conf_path` - path to put the config in if you need to override the default `conf-available`.

+Additional parameters can be defined when the definition is called in a recipe, see **Examples**.

+All parameters are passed to the template in the @params dict

 ### Examples:

 Place and enable the example conf: